 Against this backdrop of sluggish growth and surplus production, Fund Selector Asia compares the Invesco Korean Equity Fund against the JP Morgan Korea Fund.
 Both invest primarily in companies whose shares are traded on the Korea Stock Exchange.

-Luke Ng, senior vice president of research at FE Advisory Asia provides a comparative analysis.
+Luke Ng, senior vice president at FE Advisory Asia, has provided a comparative analysis.

 Investment strategy review

-While both funds use the MSCI Golden Dragon Index Total Return as their benchmark, they have significantly different investment strategies.
+While both funds use the Korea Composite Stock Price Index (KOSPI) as their benchmark, they have significantly different investment strategies.

-The Invesco fund, led by Mike Shiao, focuses on companies with a competitive edge backed by strong management.
-Predictable earnings growth and sustainable leadership structures are factors that Shiao favours.
-These companies are referred to as “core quality” businesses and they make up 70%-80% of the fund’s holdings and are typically held for the long term.
+The Invesco fund, led by Simon Jeong, focuses on companies with a competitive edge backed by strong management.
+Predictable earnings growth and the availability of cash flow are factors that Jeong favours.
+These companies are referred to as “core quality” businesses.
+They make up 70%- 80% of the fund’s holdings and are typically held for the long term.

 Jeong invests the remaining 20%-30% in higher dividend, deep value and quality cyclical stocks.